 Diseases caused by asbestos inhalation can be prevented by minimizing asbestos dust and fibers in the workplace.
 Because industries that use asbestos have improved dust control, fewer people develop asbestosis today, but mesotheliomas are still occurring in people who were exposed as many as 30 to 50 years ago.
 Asbestos-containing materials in a home are typically only a concern if the materials are going to be removed or the home renovated, in which case they should be removed by workers trained in safe removal techniques.
 Smokers who have been in contact with asbestos can reduce their risk of lung cancer by giving up smoking and should probably have a chest x-ray annually.
 Pneumococcal and influenza vaccination are recommended for people who have been in contact with asbestos to help protect against infections to which workers may be more vulnerable.

 Most treatments for asbestosis ease symptoms.
 Oxygen therapy relieves shortness of breath.
 Draining fluid from around the lungs may make breathing easier.
 Occasionally, lung transplantation has been successful in treating asbestosis.

 Mesotheliomas are invariably fatal within 1 to 4 years of diagnosis.
 Chemotherapy and radiation therapy do not work well, and surgical removal of the tumor does not cure the cancer.
-Other treatment is focused on controlling pain and shortness of breath in an effort to preserve as much quality of life as possible (see Death and Dying: Symptoms During a Fatal Illness).
+Other treatment is focused on controlling pain and shortness of breath in an effort to preserve as much quality of life as possible (see see Symptoms During a Fatal Illness).